Legal software streamlines attorney workflows through the use of time tracking, calendaring, legal billing, and document management.

 Legal practice management software provides contact management functionality to track not only client info but to also let attorneys and other employees record interaction with clients and to associate their related matters.
 Clients are the lifeblood of any legal firm.
 An important capability of practice management software is the ability to track client data.
 An organized approach to client data tracking is critical not only for executing casework but for proper billing and client retention purposes.

-Robust practice management software is critical to managing client and case information.
+Sometimes called case management software, robust practice management software is critical to managing client and case information.
 A capable practice management program can make a huge difference in promoting visibility and oversight across all of your firm’s clients and matters.
 In this respect, practice management software offers not only the base functionality to manage client and matter data but the foundation for collaboration across the firm.
 The right choice in this area can help ensure you are spending less time tracking and searching for information and more time acting on it.

 Casework itself is complex.
 A significant part of this complexity stems directly from the information management challenge.
 Who owns responsibility for the casework?
 What information must be databased?
 What internal resources need to be applied?
 How will resources be scheduled?
 Case management features are designed to ease the process of answering these questions.